Vonage/vonage-firebase-extensions/messages/POSTINSTALL.md

 ### Documentation

-To get an overview and reference for the API, visit the [Vonage Messages API Documentation](https://developer.vonage.com/en/messages/overview).
+Refer to the [Vonage Messages API Documentation](https://developer.vonage.com/en/messages/overview) for more information.

 ### Demo Application

-To help you get quickly started, we offer a basic demo application that can be run locally.
-The demo application will ask for configuration for your Firebase application, and then bootstraps an instance that can call the function.
+To help you get started quickly we offer a basic demo application that can be run locally.
+The demo application will ask for configuration for your Firebase applicationand then bootstraps an instance that can call the function.

 Please see the source code available on [GitHub](https://github.com/Vonage/vonage-firebase-extensions/tree/main/demos/messages/public).

 ### Usage

 This extension provides an `onCall` function that can be called from a Firebase application.
 It adds a new function that can be pulled from Firebase named `send` that can accept a [Messages Request](https://developer.vonage.com/en/api/messages-olympus#SendMessage) object that will send a message through the Vonage Messages API.

 ```js
 const send = httpsCallable(getFunctions(app), 'ext-firebase-vonage-messages-send');